riteshitey/AWS-SAA-C02-Study-Guide/README.md

 # AWS SAA-C02 Study Guide
 This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:

+Hi Prabhakar,

+After manual changes or edits to the SSM parameter:

+Only the alarms that are already created or present will be updated.

+No new alarms will be created, as this is the expected behavior of the Auto Alarm Utility.

+To test this thoroughly, I suggest you try the following scenarios:

+Scenario 1: Updating the product version to V2

+1. Create infrastructure alarms for all profiles in the test environment.

+2. Update the product from V1 to V2 to trigger an update in the SSM parameters.
+Expected Output: The configuration of the existing alarms will be automatically updated.
+No new alarms will be created.

+Scenario 2: Updating the SSM parameter when the product is already on V2

+1. Ensure infrastructure alarms for all profiles are present in the test environment.

+2. Update the configuration in the SSM parameter manually.
+Expected Output: The configuration of the existing alarms will be automatically updated.
+No new alarms will be created.

+If you encounter any issues during the above test cases, please let me know, and I'll assist further.

+Regards,
+Om

 ```

 Here’s your reply written in points: